wh-alice/mig_visualstudio/vs/deployment/how-to--include-prerequisites-with-a-clickonce-application.md

 ---
-title: "How to: Include Prerequisites with a ClickOnce Application | hehe" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Include Prerequisites with a ClickOnce Application" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"